ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 `generator-fabric` which is actually the generator that creates our skeleton smart contract.

-**4.** We\'ll then get a message that says
+**4.** We'll then get a message that says

     Chose smart contract language (esc to cancel)

 Choose `JavaScript` as our smart contract language of choice

 **5.** Then will pop open a folder directory.
-Since we are starting a new project, let\'s create a new folder for our smart contract.
+Since we are starting a new project, let's create a new folder for our smart contract.
 We can call this folder `mycontract`.
 Then click on `open` to allow VSCode to generate our smart contract in that folder.